Guntur Andhra Pradesh, India Travel Guide

 Explore local markets for fresh ingredients.

-Options for authentic international cuisine remain limited in Guntur.
-Some mid-range restaurants might offer generic "Chinese" or "Continental" dishes, typically adapted to local flavors and spice preferences.
+Options for authentic international cuisine continue to be limited in Guntur.
+Some mid-range restaurants might offer generic "Chinese" or "Continental" dishes, typically adapted to local tastes and spice preferences.

 For a broader range, Vijayawada has more choices.

 Andhra cuisine has abundant vegetarian options.
-Vegan options possible with clear communication (specify "no dairy products").
+Vegan options feasible with clear communication (specify "no dairy products").

 Halal meat frequently located in non-vegetarian restaurants; inquire to confirm.
 Kosher food is not readily available.